Production Management - TV & Non-fiction

 Who is it for?

-You might have a general media degree or be working in some form of media and be interested in reskilling to learn about film, television and live action production methods.
+You might have a general media degree or be working in some form of media and be interested in reskilling to learn about film, television and live action production management.
 Or, you may already be working in film, television and/or live action and are interested in upskilling within your own field.

 You might have a short film script or a documentary project that you wish to produce and need the know-how and skills to manage the project.